v-urbanovich/etools-profile-dropdown/README.md

 ## Install
 `$ npm i --save @unicef-polymer/etools-profile-dropdown`

+## Install the Polymer-CLI
+First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
+Then run `polymer serve` to serve your element locally.

 ## Description
 User profile dropdown for header toolbar.
 Custom element for etools apps.